 - Talk about the symbolism of the apples in the Opening Ceremony and share memories of the amazing achievements of our Paralympians at London 2012 or a subsequent Games.

 - Use the Paralympic Inspiration presentation to focus on some of the speeches and quotes that featured in the Opening Ceremony such as Prospero's speech to Miranda (played by a disabled athlete suspended high up in the air, symbolising the amazing journey that athletes and others with disabilities have made since Ludwig Guttmann's pioneering work at Stoke Mandeville hospital after the Second World War).

 Explore: making a persuasive argument

 - Share and note down ideas about what kinds of words and phrases are used in persuasive arguments (e.g. short, strong sentences, colourful adjectives, memorable moments and stories and well-reasoned points based on evidence).

 - Discuss some of the most memorable advertisements, jingles and branding messages that persuade consumers to buy things, or to donate to a worthy cause, etc. What kinds of words do they use?

-- Remind the students of the Paralympic Values, which they should try to use in their two-minute argument (Equality, Courage, Determination and Inspiration).
+- Remind the students of the Paralympic Values, which they should try to use in their two-minute argument (equality, courage, determination and inspiration).

-You could display some of the legacy suggested by the students, along with extracts of their speeches and research in a prominent position in school and invite students, parents, staff, governors and visitors to vote on their favourites.
+- Display some of the legacy suggested by the students, along with extracts of their speeches and research in a prominent position in school and invite students, parents, staff, governors and visitors to vote on their favourites.